Because Web-services solutions are implemented using standards-based technologies, it is important to adopt standards-based

 The XML Signature specification forms the basis for securely exchanging XML documents and conducting secure business transactions.
 The goal of XML Signature is to ensure data integrity, message authentication and non-repudiation of services.
 It is an evolving standard for creating and representing digital signatures using XML syntax and processing for XML-based data communication.

 XML Signature evolved from the joint effort by the World Wide Web Consortium (W3C) and Internet Engineering Task Force (IETF) working groups.
 In a business scenario involving multiple parties, applying a digital signature to a complete document restricts the document to one party, and adding any further modifications by that party invalidates the originally signed document.
-To meet those requirements, XML-based digital signature mechanisms are designed to facilitate data
+To meet those requirements, XML-based digital signature mechanisms are designed to facilitate data integrity in secure XML communication and to provide support for multiple parties.

 XML Signature defines the syntax and processing rules that provide the flexibility to add multiple signatures to the different fragments of an XML document.
 Signatures intended for multiple parties associated with the content of the document can thus be preserved.